machinetranslate/machinetranslate.org/people/lucia-specia.md

 In 2019-2021, she acted as advisor for Facebook AI.

-Specia has chaired a number of conferences in natural language processing, computational linguistics, and machine translation.
+Specia has chaired a number of conferences in natural language processing, computational linguistics and machine translation.